quii/learn-go-with-tests/reading-files.md

 }
 ```

-This has barely saved any lines of code but that's rarely the point of refactoring.
+This has barely saved any lines of code, but that's rarely the point of refactoring.
 What I'm trying to do here is just separating the _what_ from the _how_ of reading lines to make the code a little more declarative to the reader.

 Whilst the magic numbers of 7 and 13 get the job done, they're not awfully descriptive.